codeweft/api-gateway/README.md

 ## Steps:

- 1. Deploy the stack using awscli and Cloudformation
+ 1. Deploy the stack using awscli and Cloudformation - Done
+ 2. Make the necessary changes so data is successfully written to the DynamoDB Table once a POST request is received by the API Gateway - Done

+## Environments:
+ - Use environment variable name for db_name

 ## Solution 1:  AWS CLI + CloudFormation + API Gateway + DynamoDB